 Need a place to stay?
 Mantra City Central on Little Bourke Street is the best inner-city location with recently refurbished rooms that are stylish, comfortable and effortlessly cool, read my review here.
-For the budget conscious, check out Tune Hotel in Carlton, which offers small but functional rooms just outside the CBD, read my review here.
+For a mid-range option, you might like to check out Adara Hotel Apartments in Richmond.
+You can read my review here.

 1. Rap Jumping